finn-no/tech.finn.no/_posts/2015-04-27-finding-gold-in-big-data.markdown

 CREATE INDEX collected_minuteIndex ON events (collected_minute);
 {% endhighlight %}

-We have moved the category column in as the first clustering key as the aggregation jobs typically only scan one type of category at a time.
+We have moved the category column in as the first clustering key since the aggregation jobs typically only scan one type of category at a time.
 In hindsight we might not have done this as it would be better to be able to use the DateTieredCompactionStrategy.
 Within this schema there are two timestamp that we have to work with, both the real_timestamp representing when the event happened and the collected_timestamp when the event got stored in Cassandra.
-Analytical jobs, like how many bicycles were sold in Oslo on a specific day, are interested in the real_timestamp.
+Analytical jobs, like "how many bicycles were sold in Oslo on a specific day?", are interested in the real_timestamp.
 While the incremental aggregation jobs are interested in aggregating just those events that have come into the system since the last incremental run.

 ## the technologies